YoriB/bc-nc-news-original/README.md

 comment_count which is the total count of all the comments with this article_id - you should make use of queries to the database in order to achieve this.

 the articles should be sorted by date in descending order.

+5) Responds with:

+an article object, which should have the following properties:

+author
+title
+article_id
+body
+topic
+created_at
+votes
+article_img_url

+-Error handling here

+6) an array of comments for the given article_id of which each comment should have the following properties:

+comment_id

+votes

+created_at

+author

+body

+article_id

+comments should be served with the most recent comments first

+-Error handling here